 Water Budget = Land Area (sq. ft.) x Estimated Plant Water Use (gallons/sq. ft.)
 Where: Estimated Plant Water Use = Estimated water use in gallons/sq. ft. for the metro-Denver Front Range area.
 For other areas, water use estimates may need to be increased or decreased based on climate and location characteristics.
 Water use estimates may also be increased or decreased based on climate and location characteristics.
 Water use estimates may also be reduced when more efficient irrigation systems such as drip irrigation are used.
 Example Using Both Water Budgeting Approaches:

 For purposes of a simple example, assume that 70% of a 5,000 sq. ft. of a northern Front Range landscape is Kentucky bluegrass irrigated with a properly designed automatic irrigation system with an 80% irrigation efficiency reported by the irrigation contractor.
 The remaining 30% of the landscape is "low to very low" water use plants irrigated with a drip irrigation system with a 90% irrigation efficiency reported by the irrigation contractor.
-The seasonal reference ET value for this northern Front Range location is 26.69 inches for cool season grass moved at 5 inches.
+The remaining 30% of the landscape is "low to very low" water use plants irrigated with a drip irrigation system with a 90% irrigation efficiency reported by the irrigation contractor.
+The seasonal reference ET value for this northern Front Range location is 26.69 inches for cool season grass mowed at 5 inches.
 For the turf area, a crop coefficient (Kc) of 0.9 is applied to represent a nice quality Kentucky bluegrass lawn mowed at a 3-inch height.
 The "low to very low" water use plants require about 25% of reference ET, so the resulting water budget for the landscape would be:

-Water for Turf Area = [(26.69"\0.9)\3500 sq.ft.\0.623]/0.8= 65,472 gal/yr
+Water for Turf Area = [(26.69"0.9)3500 sq.ft.0.623]/0.8= 65,472 gal/yr

-+ Water for Other Area = [(26.69"\0.25)\1500 sq.ft.\0.623]/0.9 = 6,928 gal/yr
++ Water for Other Area = [(26.69"0.25)1500 sq.ft.0.623]/0.9 = 6,928 gal/yr